21.5 million acres of forest land

 16.5 million acres are productive timberlands

-What’s the difference between forest lands and timberland?
+What’s the difference between forest lands and timberlands?

-Of the 21.5 million acres of forestlands, 16.5 million acres are productive timberlands.
+Of the 21.5 million acres of forest lands, 16.5 million acres are productive timberlands.
 The chart below highlights, by percentage, who owns the 16.5 million acres of timberlands in Idaho.

-FOREST FACT: “Timberland” is forest land that is capable of producing 20 cubic feet of wood per acre per year where timber harvest is allowed.
+FOREST FACT: Timberland is forest land that can produce 20 cubic feet of wood per acre, per year where timber harvest is allowed.